ding-lab/SomaticWrapper.CPTAC3.b1/README.md

 ## Evaluate SomaticWrapper status

-The script `evaluate_status.c3b1.sh` will obtain the status of all steps associated with all sample names in the batch file.
+The script `evaluate_batch_status.sh` will obtain the status of all steps associated with all sample names in the batch file.
 We use an ad-hoc approach to test the output files of each step, to see whether it is running, completed, or exited with an error.
 For instance, the following
 ```
-evaluate_status.c3b1.sh
+evaluate_batch_status.sh
 ```
 will give back something like the following for each sample name,
 ```